msainsburydale/NeuralEstimatorsGNN/README.md

 # Source code for "Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks"

-This repository contains code for reproducing the results in "Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks" [(Sainsbury-Dale et al., 2023+)](TODO).
+This repository contains code for reproducing the results in "Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks" [(Sainsbury-Dale et al., 2023+)](https://arxiv.org/abs/2310.02600).

 The methodology described in the manuscript has been incorporated into the Julia package [NeuralEstimators.jl](https://github.com/msainsburydale/NeuralEstimators.jl).
 In particular, see the example given [here](https://msainsburydale.github.io/NeuralEstimators.jl/dev/workflow/examples/#Irregular-spatial-data).
 The code in this repository is therefore made available primarily for reproducibility purposes, and we encourage readers seeking to implement GNN-based neural Bayes estimators to explore the package and its documentation.
-Users are also welcome to contact the package maintainer if you have any questions!
+Users are also welcome to contact the package maintainer if there are any questions.

 ## Repository structure